 Included: driver (no tracker) and park fees

-Bathroom: at entrance
+Bathroom: at the entrance

-Minneriya National Park
+3. Safaris In Sri Lanka: Minneriya National Park

 The Gathering:

 Asian Elephants come from far and wide to eat the lush grass that has grown as the water in the Minneriya Tank (reservoir) has receded.
-It is dry season and other watering holes have dried up.
+It is the dry season and other watering holes have dried up.
 Minneriya has food and water for the elephants.
 Thus, there can be up to 500 elephants in the park by mid-August.
 It is the largest gathering of Asian Elephants in the world.

-As I was travelling solo at the time, and my guesthouse owner in Pollonaruwa couldn’t seem to find me a safari to share, I decided to take the public bus to the park gates and find someone to share the cost of the safari.
+As I was travelling solo at the time, and my guesthouse owner in Polonnaruwa couldn’t seem to find me a safari to share, I decided to take the public bus to the park gates and find someone to share the cost of the safari.
 It was quite a bit of effort doing it this way, but totally worth it.
 I found Florian from France.
-We agreed on the cost with a jeep driver, paid our entrance fee and we were off.
+We agreed on the cost with a Jeep driver, paid our entrance fee and we were off.

 This was an experience of a lifetime!
 It was a spectacular sight to see groups of 60 or more elephants eating, socializing, bathing, spraying water and roaming together.

 Although I was there in late July, there were about 400 elephants in the park.
-By mid-August there are about 500 or more, according to our guide.
+By mid-August, there are about 500 or more, according to our guide.
 Our guide was a wealth of information and made us aware, several times, of the smell of the male elephant musth – the hormone testosterone released by male elephants looking to mate.
 He reminded us many times how dangerous elephants can be.

 There were probably 200 jeeps in the park the day that I went.
 Apparently, there are even more in mid-August.
 Despite the number of jeeps, the pathway was quite wide which resulted in an easy flow and an ability to give the elephants their space.
-Although not all jeep drivers did.
+Although not all Jeep drivers did.
 And when our guide told us that it is not uncommon for an elephant to charge a jeep, it is cause for concern.
-Humans, once again, encroaching on animals in their natural habitat.
+Humans, once again, encroach on animals in their natural habitat.

-It is easy to just lose yourself in the wonder of this species.
-Their closeness.
-Their touching.
-The babies surrounded by nurturing females.
-The enormous males.
-Seeing this gathering of elephants in the wild, reinforced my zero tolerance to elephants in captivity.
-Why is it necessary?
 These elephants epitomized freedom as they wandered in their groups.
-It reduced my tolerance to humans that think feeding an elephant at the side of the road is OK.
 It made me cringe to think that we, as humans, still think it is acceptable to ride elephants (their back is their weakest body part).
 It made me sick to think there are poachers killing these intelligent creatures to protect their farms or to garnish their ivory.

 This sight at Minneriya left me with a healthy respect for elephants.
 It left me marvelling at our natural world.
 It left me in awe.